-As of June 30, 2023, we had \$19.1 in cash and cash equivalents, which we believe, based on our current operating plan, will be sufficient to fund our operations into the second half of 2024.
-In particular, we expect that our cash and cash equivalents will allow us to fund the advancement of Auxora in AP and AIPT or ARDS, through clinical milestones in 2023 and the first half of 2024.
-However, our current cash and cash equivalents will not be sufficient to fund any of our product candidates through regulatory approval, nor will it be sufficient to pursue additional indications for Auxora like AKI and AHRF, nor will it be sufficient to fund work on other product candidates in our portfolio aside from Auxora, and we will need to raise substantial additional capital to complete the development and commercialization of our product candidates.
+This Form 10-Q includes disclosures regarding management's assessment of our ability to continue as a going concern as our current liquidity position and recurring losses from operations since inception and negative cash flows from operating activities raise substantial doubt about our ability to continue as a going concern.
+As of September 30, 2023, we had \$14.6 million in cash, cash equivalents and short-term investments.
+Based on our current operating plans, we believe our cash, cash equivalents and short-term investments may not be sufficient to fund our operations for the period one year following the issuance of the accompanying financial statements.
+Specifically, we believe our existing resources will be sufficient to fund our operations through the third quarter of 2024.
+As a result, there is substantial doubt about our ability to continue as a going concern.
+In particular, we expect that our cash, cash equivalents and short-term investments will allow us to fund the advancement of Auxora in AP and AIPT or ARDS, through clinical milestones in 2023 and the first half of 2024.
+However, our current cash, cash equivalents and short-term investments will not be sufficient to fund any of our product candidates through regulatory approval, nor will it be sufficient to pursue additional indications for Auxora like AKI and AHRF, nor will it be sufficient to fund work on other product candidates in our portfolio aside from Auxora, and we will need to raise substantial additional capital to complete the development and commercialization of our product candidates.